guoling2008/go-mcp-postgres/README.md

 ### Method B: Using Command Line Arguments for sse mode

-./go-mcp-postgres --t sse --ip x.x.x.x --port nnnn --dsn postgresql://user:pass@host:port/db
+./go-mcp-postgres --t sse --ip x.x.x.x --port nnnn --dsn postgresql://user:pass@host:port/db --lang en

 ### Optional Flags

+- `--lang`: Set language option (en/zh-CN), defaults to system language
 - Add a `--read-only` flag to enable read-only mode.
 In this mode, only tools beginning with `list`, `read_` and `desc_` are available.
 Make sure to refresh/restart the MCP server after adding this flag.
 - By default, CRUD queries will be first executed with a `EXPLAIN ?` statement to check whether the generated query plan matches the expected pattern.
 Add a `--with-explain-check` flag to disable this behavior.

 ## Tools

+_Multi-language support: All tool descriptions will automatically localize based on lang parameter_

+If you want to add your own language support, please refer to the [locales](for i18n) folder.
+The new locales/xxx/active-xx.toml file should be created if you want to use it in command line.

 ### Schema Tools

 1. `list_database`

-    - List all databases in the Postgres server.
+    - ${mcp.tool.list_database.desc}
     - Parameters: None
     - Returns: A list of matching database names.

 2. `list_table`

-    - List all tables in the Postgres server.
+    - ${mcp.tool.list_table.desc}
     - Parameters:
         - `name`: If provided, list tables with the specified name, Otherwise, list all tables.
     - Returns: A list of matching table names.

 3. `create_table`

-    - Create a new table in the Postgres server.
+    - ${mcp.tool.create_table.desc}
     - Parameters:
         - `query`: The SQL query to create the table.
     - Returns: x rows affected.